Software Installation Guide - Freedom Scientific

 Disabling External Services

-When installing JAWS, ZoomText, or Fusion on computers in a highly secure environment such as a hospital, bank, or government agency, you can turn off all product features that reach out to the internet.
-When performing a full install, add the /DisableExternalServices command line argument.
-For example,
+When installing JAWS, ZoomText, or Fusion on computers in highly secure environments such as hospitals, banks, or government agencies, administrators can disable product features that connect to the internet.
+This ensures compliance with security policies while maintaining core product functionality.

 c:\package.exe /DisableExternalServices